 When you have sex with someone in a dream, it could mean you harbor a secret desire for them, but it’s not always the case.
-Remember that Jung believed people in dreams often represent parts of ourselves.
-When you dream you’re having sex with a particular person — a person of authority, say, or a celebrity — it could mean they possess a quality that you’d like to integrate into your own personality.
-Sometimes we are shocked to find a dream places us in a sexual situation with someone we would never choose as a partner in waking life.
-In such dreams, consider the role of the shadow, that part of your own nature that you are unable to embrace or integrate as a part of who you are.
+Remember that many dram therapists believe people in dreams often represent parts of ourselves.
+When you dream you’re having sex with a particular person — a person of authority, say, or a celebrity — it could mean they personify a quality that you’d like to integrate into your own personality.
+Sometimes we are shocked to find that a dream places us in a sexual situation with someone we would never choose as a partner in waking life.
 In Dream Tending you might reflect on what the “dream lover,” as a figure of imagination, represents to you or to others.
 What does this intimate connection offer as something new to tend to in waking life?

 8. Finding Money or Valuables

 By now, it shouldn’t surprise you to learn that money and jewelry probably represent something else in your dreams, and most likely, they represent something of potential value to the soul.
 Dreams about finding money or treasure chests of jewelry hidden away suggest discovering valuable things in yourself.
 Did you dream you found $100 in the pocket of an old coat?
 Consider which talents or qualities you’ve forgotten you possess.
 Maybe you found your grandmother’s precious pearl necklace behind the radiator.
-What qualities in your grandmother do you wish you had inherited?
+What qualities in your grandmother do you, upon reflection, esteem?
 It’s quite possible they’re hiding behind the radiator, waiting for you to discover them.
 Our relationship to money in dreams may also hint about the circulation of life energy, both personally and culturally.

 10. Losing Teeth

 Teeth are symbols of youth, strength and virility, and losing teeth is one of the most common experiences of growing old.
-Teeth are also a vital part of how we present ourselves to others, so they can be a symbol of our social interaction.
+Showing teeth, our smile, is also a vital part of how we present ourselves to others, so they can be a symbol of our social interaction, our persona.
 Lost teeth make it harder to eat things you enjoy, and more difficult to speak clearly.
 When you dream that you’re losing teeth, you could be dreaming of losing your power, your youth or your attractiveness in the context of your social life.
 It could suggest a fear of growing old, or that you feel you’re having trouble communicating with others.
 On the other hand, losing a tooth that has been causing you pain is an enormous relief.
-Carl Jung saw this image as potentially beneficial.
-In his work, he equated losing teeth or hair as a signal of impending rebirth — your dream self is literally returning to infancy.
+This type of image is potentially beneficial.
+Losing teeth or hair can be a signal of impending rebirth — your dream self is literally offering an image of the “life-cycle.”